Costs of High-Speed Rail

 Inflation over multi-decade timelines

 High-speed rail projects routinely take 15–25 years from planning to operation.
-Alto’s own timeline projected completion around 2043 — roughly 20 years from the start of planning.
+Alto’s own timeline projects completion around 2043 — roughly 20 years from the start of planning.
 Over such timescales, construction-cost inflation compounds dramatically.
 California HSR’s escalation from $33 billion to $106+ billion is partly due to a 17-year build timeline.
-5 11
+Grade separation costs alone, estimated at $3.2–8.4 billion for the crossing count documented in Transport Canada’s 2023 parliamentary briefing, represent a substantial uncosted line item that has never been broken out in ALTO’s published estimates.
+5 11 13

 What It Means for Alto